Co-curricular Performing Arts at Pymble incorporates five disciplines; Dance, Drama, Language Arts, Speech and Drama and

 In Term 4, all Co-curricular Drama students participate in either the On Camera Film Festival or the Centre Stage Drama Festival to showcase their year’s work to their fellow students, family and friends.

-The Co-curricular Language Arts program at Pymble provides students with the opportunity to participate in a variety of different Language Arts programs and competitions in Debating, Public Speaking and Mock Law.
+The Co-curricular Language Arts Program provides students with the opportunity to participate in a variety of programs, including Debating, Public Speaking, Mock Law and UN Advocacy.

 Pymble has a long tradition of excellence in music and offers an array of bands, choirs, orchestras and ensembles for students to join, as well as private music tuition.

 At Pymble we are fortunate to have more than 40 highly qualified specialist music teachers and performers who provide private instrumental and voice lessons.

 Girls in the K-2 may learn piano, violin, viola or cello only and from Year 3 upwards tuition is available in all instruments.
 Group musicianship lessons are also available.

 Students are also encouraged to present for the Australian Music Examinations Board (AMEB), Trinity College or ABRSM examinations.
 Pymble consistently rates in the top five schools in the state by the AMEB for outstanding results.